jbartus/netbox-lab/README.md

 - `ansible.tf` and `ansible.sh.tpl` setup a vm for running ansible playbooks/runbooks.  `ansible-in.yaml` populates a netbox instance with some dummy/demo data
 - `ad-ldap.tf` and `ad-ldap.ps1` setup a windows domain controller to act as an LDAP authentication source, which works with the example config in `ad-ldap-config.txt` placed in the Advanced Settings section of the Enterprise console
 - `keycloak.tf` and `keyloak.sh` setup a keycloak server for SAML authentication, with a base/starter (that requires filling out a few things) in `saml-config.txt`  (note: you will also have to edit the redirect url in keycloak)
+- `rhel.tf` and `ubuntu.tf` are just plain/bare standalone VMs for when I need to test specific-distro things

 ## plumbing
 - `vpc.tf` creates the base vpc that all of this lives in